bashbaugh/old-personal-site/_posts/2019-02-02-html5-js-game-p1.md

 > `This is plain text. <i>This is italicized.</i> <b>And this is in bold.</b>`

-Try adding that to your file `game.html`.
+Try adding that to your file `game.html` saving it.
 Then reload the browser window and you should see something like this:

 > This is plain text. _This is italicized._ **And this is in bold.**